Tao-Yunshuang/leetcode/learn/Linked List/Conclusion.md

 4. Case 1).
 The value of new node sits between the minimal and maximal values of the current list.
 As a result, it should be inserted within the list.
 5. Case 2).
 The value of new node goes beyond the minimal and maximal values of the current list, either less than the minimal value or greater than the maximal value.
 In either case, the new node should be added right after the tail node (i.e. the node with the maximal value of the list).
 6. Case 3).
 Finally, there is one case that does not fall into any of the above two cases.
 This is the case where the list contains uniform values.

+A linked list of length n is given such that each node contains an additional random pointer, which could point to any node in the list, or null.

+Construct a deep copy of the list.
+The deep copy should consist of exactly n brand new nodes, where each new node has its value set to the value of its corresponding original node.
+Both the next and random pointer of the new nodes should point to new nodes in the copied list such that the pointers in the original list and copied list represent the same list state.
+None of the pointers in the new list should point to nodes in the original list.

+For example, if there are two nodes X and Y in the original list, where X.random --> Y, then for the corresponding two nodes x and y in the copied list, x.random --> y.

+Return the head of the copied linked list.

+Algorithm:
+1. Traverse the original list and clone the nodes as you go and place the cloned copy next to its original node.
+This new linked list is essentially a interweaving of original and cloned nodes.
+2. Iterate the list having both the new and old nodes intertwined with each other and use the original nodes' random pointers to assign references to random pointers for cloned nodes.
+3. Now that the random pointers are assigned to the correct node, the next pointers need to be correctly assigned to unweave the current linked list and get back the original list and the cloned list.